techmentry/techmentry-bootcamp/src/README.md

 Please find the day 2 source code illustrating how a dodging game could look in python using pygame, [here](python-sample-2-1.py).
 I would strongly suggest reading up content on Day 1 and practicing some code.
 Otherwise a lot of syntax will feel very strange and alien to you.

+## Day 3

+Day 3 deals with another real life use of Python, and currently an extremely popular one - data analysis and visualization.
+We have tried to present an example, where we connect to a public remote server, fetch covid data for a month for cities across the globe.
+After this, we explore multiple things - writing this data in a table like format to excel, or manipulating this data in python itself by filtering based on certain values.
+We then present an example to generate some graphs to show how you could do some form of analysis using python as a tool.

+You can find all of the code and some data files [here](./data-analysis/).